Deploying Quarkus applications to OpenShift

 quarkus.openshift.deployment-kind=StatefulSet

-If you want to generate a Job resource, you need to add the following property via the application.properties
+If you want to generate a Job resource, you need to add the following property by using the application.properties

 :